Building brand loyalty today is harder than ever. Consumers have more choices, higher expectations, and lower switching costs than before.

 Brand loyalty is when a consumer chooses to repeatedly buy a product produced by the same company despite competitors’ efforts to entice them.
 For example, some customers will always buy Pepsi while others will buy Coke every time.

 Brand loyalty is often based on perception.
-Customers will consistently buy the same product since they perceive it as superior to other available products.
+Consumer brand perception plays a central role — customers will consistently buy the same product since they perceive it as superior to other available products.

 For instance, when was the last time you searched for something using a search engine besides Google?
 For me, I can’t recall.